robindotis/contented/docs/docs.md

 ### Build the site

 Now that the repository is setup with the script, you need to build the site.
-This is doen with [GitHub Actions](https://github.com/features/actions).
+This is done with [GitHub Actions](https://github.com/features/actions).

 1. Click on "Actions" in the horizontal menu.
 2. Accept the warning about workflows, by clicking on the green button.
 3. Click on "Build site" in the left hand menu.
 4. On the right hand side, click on the "Run workflow" dropdown, followed by the green "Run workflow" button.
 5. After a about a minute you should see a successful build, with a green tick next to the build name.

+Each time you make a change to your site you need to follow the above steps to rebuild the site.

 ### Publish the site